princyiakov/chronic_kidney_disease_progression/README.md

 - For blood works and blood pressure:
   - For blood works like glucose, creatine, systolic and diastolic blood pressure, I took mean value of the observations and calculated the duration based on first and last day of observation
 - For medicines:
-  - I grouped the patient ids and medicines and calculated the total dose by multiplying each mdeicines doses and their start and stop date difference and provided a summation of the doses based on each medicine
+  - I grouped the patient ids and medicines and calculated the total dose by multiplying each medicines doses and their start and stop date difference and provided a summation of the doses based on each medicine

 ### Feature Selection
 I used ExtraTreesClassifier to find the features holding the maximum importance.